-Outcomes for disadvantaged pupils
+Outcomes for disadvantaged pupils from 2022-2023

 Qualified teacher and teaching assistant provision enabled focused work on target groups of pupils in and out of daily lessons in order to boost progress.

 At Oakley CE Junior School, pupil premium pupils achieve well in relation to national figures.